Noah Urrea: 2011–2015: Early acting career

-2017–present: Early career as a singer, Now United, A Wake, Netflix
+2017–2022: Early career as a singer, Now United, A Wake, Netflix

 In March 2017, he released his EP, Always.
 In June 2017, Urrea played the twins Mason and Mitchel in the independent film A Wake which premiered in 2020.

 On November 13, 2017, Urrea was revealed as one of the members of Now United, being the fourth revealed at the time.
 In December of the same year, the group released their first single, "Summer in the City".
 On April 9, 2020, the song "Wake Up" was released on digital platforms, along with the music video, which was Noah who directed it.
-On October 18th, 2022, Noah announced his departure of the group to pursue his solo career.
-On November 14th of the same year, Now United released "Good Intentions", which was his farewell solo song.
+On October 18, 2022, Noah announced his departure of the group to pursue his solo career.
+On November 14 of the same year, Now United released "Good Intentions", which was his farewell solo song.

 In October 2020, Urrea was scheduled to star in a movie on Netflix called Metal Lords, which was released in April 2022.
 He played Clay Moss.

+2024–present: Name change and new single

+In October 2024, Urrea signed with record label, RCA Records.
+On August 1, 2025, Noah teased on his official Instagram the change of his artistic name to NOAH NOAH, using Juan Gabriel’s 1980 hit, “El Noa Noa”.
+On September 29, 2025, Urrea released his first single, “Belly Dance”.